-In addition, general VAT taxpayers with cumulative sales of RMB 5 million or less for 12 consecutive months can now choose to re-register as a small-scale VAT taxpayer before 31 December 2019.
+In addition, general VAT taxpayers with cumulative sales of RMB 5 million or less for 12 consecutive months could choose to re-register as a small-scale VAT taxpayer in December 2019.
 Such conversion was previously not allowed by authorities.
 With only 6 months ahead before the end of the year, we highly recommend conducting a full sales forecast to assess whether the transition to a small VAT taxpayer status would be beneficial for your business.

 Preferential Policies for Startups

-In addition, criteria for enterprises to qualify as startups has been extended as follows:
+In addition, criteria for enterprises to qualify as startups have been extended as follows:

 Before the policy adjustment: startup companies could only have a maximum of 200 employees and total assets and annual income not exceeding RMB 30 million.

-After the policy adjustment: Startup companies can have as much as 300 employees and total assets and annual income up to RMB 50 million.
+After the policy adjustment: Startup companies can have as many as 300 employees and total assets and annual income up to RMB 50 million.